Registration now compulsory for Tasmanian beekeeping activities

 Tasmanian beekeepers can register their beekeeping activities using the online form.

 There are new conditions associated with registration, meaning any Tasmanian beekeepers currently registered voluntarily with Biosecurity Tasmania will need to re-register using the new online form.
-Until the new registration is received, Biosecurity Tasmania will consider those existing voluntary registrations as meeting the compulsory requirement.

 There is no cost to become registered and registration will remain free for at least the first two years (from 31 March 2023).

 Once you have applied to be registered or re-registered, you can also use the online form to advise us if you sell or destroy any hives, wish to de-register or need to update to any of your registration information including supplying supporting documentation.

 Please contact Biosecurity Tasmania on 03 6165 3777 or email@example.com if you are having trouble accessing or using the online form.

 Conditions of Registration